This blog may contain affiliate links. Read our disclosure policy for more info.

 Hearth on the High Line, for example, is an open-air wine bar at 15th Street where you can grab a drink and soak up glorious views of the Hudson River.
 You can also stop at the Malai ice cream cart on 22nd Street for some artisanal South Asian ice cream.
 New York’s food scene never disappoints!

-We visited the High Line as part of this guided tour which also took us to the Chelsea Food Market, so we were too full to buy more snacks, but we did grab some coffee along the way.
+We visited the High Line as part of this specific guided tour which also took us to the Chelsea Food Market, so we were too full to buy more snacks, but we did grab some coffee along the way.

 We loved the views from the High Line and it’s clear that a lot of TLC goes into maintaining this park.
 It’s so unique and unlike any other urban park you’re likely to come across, so it deserves a spot on your agenda.